eletenkov/to-be-continuous-tools-gitlab-sync/README.md

 It can be run manually (command line) and also as scheduled CI/CD job to regularly synchronize a GitLab group mirror.

+## Pre-requisites

+The GitLab Synchronization Script has the following requirements:

+* Bash interpreter <br/>_Trivial on Linux or MacOS, tested with [Git Bash](https://www.atlassian.com/git/tutorials/git-bash) on Windows (available in [Git for Windows](https://gitforwindows.org/))_
+* [jq tool](https://stedolan.github.io/jq/download/) installed and accessible as `jq` command from the Bash interpreter

 ## Usage: script

 ```bash